 |CIT return due date||

-For CIT finalisation, the due date is the last day of the 3rd month of the following financial year.
+For CIT finalisation, the due date is 90 days after the financial year.

 |CIT final payment due date||